Theming

 Design tokens Jump to heading

-/* Design token overrides */ :root { --quiet-background-color: white; --quiet-text-body: black; } /* Dark theme design token overrides */ .quiet-dark { --quiet-background-color: black; --quiet-text-body: white; }
+/* Light theme Design token overrides */ :root, .quiet-light { --quiet-background-color: white; --quiet-text-body: black; } /* Dark theme design token overrides */ .quiet-dark { --quiet-background-color: black; --quiet-text-body: white; }

-element), otherwise calculated values may not propagate as expected.
+otherwise calculated values may not propagate as expected.

-Application tokens Jump to heading
+Surface tokens Jump to heading

 Custom property | Description |